bsorrentino/bsorrentino/_posts/2023-03-16-generate_references_table_from_code_comments.md

 ---
 layout: post
-title:  "Generate References Table From Code Comments"
+title:  "Generate references table from code comments"
 date:   2023-03-16 15:00:00 +0200
 categories: tools
 ---

-## Generate References Table From Code Comments 🤔
+## Generate references table from code comments 🤔

 In maintaining open source projects the README plays more and more a leading role.
 A well done README attracts developers and makes them more confident of its quality and encourages its usage.